Scaling limit of soliton lengths in a multicolor box-ball system: Abstract

 \section{Abstract}

-The box-ball systems are integrable cellular automata whose long-time behavior is characterized by the soliton solutions, and have rich connections to other integrable systems such as Korteweg-de Vries equation.
-In this paper, we consider multicolor box-ball system with two types of random initial configuration and obtain the scaling limit of the soliton lengths as the system size tends to infinity.
-Our analysis is based on modified Greene-Kleitman invariants for the box-ball systems and associated circular exclusion processes.
+The box-ball systems are integrable cellular automata whose long-time behavior is characterized by soliton solutions, with rich connections to other integrable systems such as the Korteweg-de Vries equation.
+In this paper, we consider a multicolor box-ball system with two types of random initial configurations and obtain sharp scaling limits of the soliton lengths as the system size tends to infinity.
+We obtain a sharp scaling limit of soliton lengths that turns out to be different from the single color case as established in \cite{levine2020phase}.
+A large part of our analysis is devoted to studying the associated carrier process, which is a multi-dimensional Markov chain on the orthant, whose excursions and running maxima are closely related to soliton lengths.
+We establish the sharp scaling of its ruin probabilities, Skorokhod decomposition, strong law of large numbers, and weak diffusive scaling limit to a semimartingale reflecting Brownian motion with explicit parameters.
+We also establish and utilize complementary descriptions of the soliton lengths and numbers in terms of the modified Greene-Kleitman invariants for the box-ball systems and associated circular exclusion processes.